 It is important to note that the IT strategy cannot guarantee that financial or business benefits are derived directly from it.
 Benefit and return will rely on the ambition of the organisation to use the capabilities provided.
-These will enable reconfiguration of operating models and redesign of service delivery.
+These will enable reconfiguration of operating models and re-design of service delivery.
 It is clear from the experience of others in local government and other industry sectors that, with appropriate investment in up to date and effective IT solutions, significant and far-reaching redesign of services can be achieved.
 Benefit is achieved through release of resource, enhanced productivity, and an improved customer experience.
+The portfolio holder for Digital and IT is the Leader of the Executive.
+The monitoring and reporting of our progress against the strategy will be regularly taken through the Corporate Management Team to the Leader of the Executive, Cabinet, and other committees where there is an overlap of interest (such as the Finance and Audit Committee, and the Performance and Administration Committee).